-1 The universe become when

 1. The universe began when

 2. My idea of God is

 3. Man's purpose (my purpose) on earth is

 4. I would kill for

 5. I would die for

-Break u answers Exercise 2 - My Heritage up into pairs or small groups Take one minute to complete the sentences below in writing.
-Discuss your swith your partner or group.
+Break ı Exercise 2 - My Heritage up into pairs or small groups Take one minute to complete the sentences below in writing.
+Discuss your is with your partner or group.

 1. I was born (gender) Men areWomen are

 2. I was born (birthplace) which is

 3. My race, ethnicity, and nationality are which

 are

 4. I speak these languages that are

 5. Religiously, I was taught to believe

 Exercise 3 - My Childhood and Family up into pairs or small groups Take one minute to complete the sentences below in writing.
 Discuss your swith your partner or group.

 1. What I loved/hated about my father is/was

 2. What I loved/hated about my mother is/was

 3. My brothers and sisters are/were

 4. My role in my family was to

+5. My favorite classes in school were

 6. My favorite childhood toys were

-7. My favorite childhood games/sports were

-My favorite childhood music, arts, and crafts were
+8. My favorite childhood music, arts, and crafts were

-I played it safe when I was a child because I
+9. I played it safe when I was a child because I I played it safe when I was a child because I

 10. I did these risky things as a child

 11. After school I used to

-12. The clubs and organizations I belonged to were
+12. The clubs and organizations I belonged to we re

-Exercise 4 - My Life Today

-Break up into pairs or small groups Take 2-5 minutes to complete the sentences below in writing.
-Discuss your answers with your partner or group.
+Exercise 4 - My Life Today Break up into pairs or small groups Take 2-5 minutes to co answers with your partner or group.

-1. I like/hate how old I am now because

 2. Three things I do well are

-3. My highest level of education so far is
+ause

-4. I like/dislike my job as a because
+rs as a

-5. In terms of my career, I see myself in five years as a

-My three greatest achievements are
+•

 7. I spend my spare income today on

 8. I rent/own and reside in a that is

 9. The three nicest things I own are

 10. My mode of transportation is

 11. I take care of my health by

 12. My favorite hobbies are

 13. Activities I do in my spare time are

-14. Places I want to travel to arebecause
+14. Places I want to travel to are because

 15. My family consists of

 16. My best friends are known for

 17. My favorite pets are/were

 18. My attitude about sex is

 19. My immediate goals are